tusharyadav99/Excel_Project-Data_Analytics/README.md

 ### Excel Skills Used

-The following Excel skills werer utilized for analysis:
+The following Excel skills were utilized for analysis:
 * 📊 Charts
-* 🧮 Formulas and Funcitons
+* 🧮 Formulas and Functions
 * ✅ Data Validation

 ### Data Jobs Dataset